 Beaches in Wales are the Blue Flag 'capital' of the UK with more Blue Flag beaches per mile than anywhere else.
 The iconic Blue Flag is a world-renowned eco-label owned by the Foundation for Environmental Education (FEE).
 The prestigious Blue Flag awards together with the Green Coast and Seaside Awards make a total of over 100 awards for Wales beaches.

 Wales enjoys a large coastline that is approximately 870 miles (or 1,400 kilometres) long from Queensferry, Flintshire in north East Wales to Chepstow, Gwent in the south East.
-The Welsh Coast Path was opened in 2012 and covers the entire length of the 870 coastline and the list of 15 of the best beaches in Wales comes from all parts of this coastline. (just like a 'Bakers Dozen, ie 13, there are 16 in the list!!!!).
-Here are the 16 best Wales beaches...
+The Welsh Coast Path was opened in 2012 and covers the entire length of the 870 coastline and the list of 20 of the best beaches in Wales comes from all parts of this coastline.

 Aberdaron lies at the very end of the Llyn Peninsula and is a lovely little village and beach which becomes extremely popular in sunnier weather.
 Formerly a fishing village, pilgrims would stop over here on their way to Ynys Enlli, the ‘Isle of 20,000 Saints’.
 Also known as Bardsey Island, it is now an internationally renowned National Nature Reserve for its birdlife.